 It was purchased by the National City Company, which would eventually become National CitiBank.
 The bank announced its plans to convert the structure into offices with stores on the ground floor.
 The auction sale of the furnishings began on July 16, 1920.
 The New York Times reported that “The famous ‘Presidential suite,’ where President McKinley made his home when in New York, will be about the last to go.”

 |Signs announce the sale of the hotel's contents in 1920.
 Valentine's Manual of Old New York, vol. 6, 1922 (copyright expired)|

 Following the renovations, another high-end club took up residence.
 The Uptown Club signed a 20-year lease for the entire 14th floor.
 It spent approximately $200,000 on decorating and “necessary equipment.”

-Three years after the gutting of the Hotel Manhattan, The Times published a lengthy article about lost artwork—most of it commissioned for public or semi-public buildings.
+Three years after the gutting of the Hotel Manhattan, The New York Times published a lengthy article about lost artwork—most of it commissioned for public or semi-public buildings.
 The piece included the line “C. Y. Turner’s Indians in the Hotel Manhattan have gone—where?”